Skip to content

 Lighting your scene in Unreal Engine — student examples

-CG Spectrum student Marc Carratala employed the 3D lighting tools and techniques he learned as part of the Real-time 3D and Virtual Production Course to create a cinematic short film in Unreal Engine 5.
+CG Spectrum student Marc Carratala employed the 3D lighting tools and techniques he learned as part of the Real-time 3D Course to create a cinematic short film in Unreal Engine 5.

 3D Tech/Lighting Artist and CG Student, Marc's short film.
 On his ArtStation, Marc documents some of the light placements to demonstrate how he created his artistically lit shots.